Arsip:

 The delegation from UGM was accompanied and guided by Prof. Dr. Eng.
 Edi Suharyadi, whose expertise and support were instrumental in maximizing the benefits of this international exposure for the students.

+Overall, the participation of UGM students in IcAUMS 2025 not only enhanced their academic and research capabilities but also strengthened the university’s presence in the global scientific community.
+This experience is expected to inspire further innovation and collaboration in the field of magnetics research.
 During the conference, the students were accompanied by Prof. Dr. Eng.
 Edi Suharyadi, S.Si., M.Eng., who provided academic guidance and support.
 The presence of their supervisor was crucial to ensure the smooth participation of the students and to help them maximize the benefits of this international conference.

 IcAUMS 2025 is organized by the Asian Union of Magnetics Societies (AUMS) and serves as a premier platform for scientific discussions related to magnetism, magnetic materials, and their applications.
 The conference gathers researchers, engineers, and experts from across Asia and beyond to share the latest advancements, foster collaborations, and promote innovation in the field.